T-DEV16/ML-Group-Project-8/README.md

 <img src="train_val.png" alt="drawing" style="width:600px;height:1000px"/>

 As we can see, this model is far too simple to have an IOU (accuracy in the graph) of 0.015 or higher.
 We can see signs of overfitting after the $14th$ epoch.
+The model is saved in the files saved_model.pb.

 - EXAMPLE PREDICTIONS
 - NEXT MODELS/PREPROCESSING